Present Members

 Master of Science by Research: 2021-2022

-Ewan’s project involved assessing the effect of plant-soil feedbacks on Himalayan Balsam competitive performance against native plants under simulated warming, and the effects of warming on soil microbial communities.
+Ewan’s project involved assessing the effect of plant-soil feedbacks on invasive plant competitive performance against native plants under simulated warming, and the effects of warming on soil microbial communities.

 Eladio Rodriguez-Penedo

 Eladio was an Erasmus+ traineeship postgrad (Durham).
-Eladio studies the change in distribution and frequency of invasive plants, including Himalayan Balsam along the River Wear catchment, from between the 1990s to the present day.
+Eladio studied the change in distribution and frequency of invasive plants, including Himalayan Balsam along the River Wear catchment, from between the 1990s to the present day.
 He also combined data from GloNAF and the Global Biotic Interactions (GloBI) search engine to analyze what is known about biotic interactions involving naturalised plants, across the globe.
+Eladio is now studying for a PhD in Spain.